 One of the oldest towns in Italy with a history dating back 3,000 years, Tuscania was another Etruscan establishment and one of the most important crossroads of inner Etruria.

-From here we will visit Tuscania’s two historically and architecturally significant churches: San Pietro
+From here you have the opportunity to visit Tuscania’s two historically and architecturally significant churches: San Pietro and Santa Maria Maggiore.

-has a similar facade with Christian relief symbols of the 4 Apostles framing a 3 concentric circle rose-window made of marble that represents God as the center of the universe.
+San Pietro has a similar facade with Christian relief symbols of the four Apostles framing a 3 concentric circle rose-window made of marble that represents God as the center of the universe.

 The archway in front of San Pietro faces the facade which receives the light of the sun during the summer solstice, and it is said to symbolize a corridor that brings you to the 3rd door: The first door is that of St Maria Maggiore, the 2nd door is the archway, and the 3rd door is the entrance into San Pietro - also considered the door of purification.

-For all these reasons and more, the Churches of San Pietro and Santa Maria Maggiore in Tuscania are considered to be among the most beautiful and significant must-visit churches in Lazio.
+For all these reasons and more, the Churches of San Pietro and Santa Maria Maggiore in Tuscania are considered to be among the most beautiful and significant must-visit churches in the Lazio region.